Shopify/theme-check/docs/checks/asset_size_css_stylesheet_tag.md

 ## Version

-This check has been introduced in Theme Check THEME_CHECK_VERSION
+This check has been introduced in Theme Check 1.0.0

 ## Resources